 - Read & Write Gold: Reading, writing, and research support tools

 Assistive Technology Hardware

-- CCTV: A video magnifying machine to enlarge print
+- VisioDesk: A video magnifying machine to enlarge print and enhance contrast

 There will be no open containers of food or drink allowed at work stations or near computer lab devices.
 Additionally, the DRC permits use of one computer per user at any given time.
 Students are not permitted to be logged onto multiple computers.

 Refer see the UNR academic calendar for exceptions regarding holidays at the following website: http://www.cis.unr.edu/ecatalog